nerdschoolbergen/shellscripting/exercises/exercise-2.md

 :book: Note that you have several different directories in your `$PATH` in addition to the standard directories we mentioned earlier.

-### 2.3.1 - Environment variables
+### 2.3.1 - Shell variables

-:book: Environment variables are variables with name and a value used by the shell and other programs.
+:book: Shell variables are variables with name and a value used by the shell and other programs.

 Variables have the following format: